-Except as provided in Recommendation 11, Section 3, requests for any type of leave to which an employee is entitled under this Agreement and which are not to exceed one month shall be answered by the Employer within five days.
+Except as provided in Recommendation 11, Section 3, requests for any type of leave to which a Supervisor is entitled under this Memorandum and which are not to exceed one month shall be answered by the Employer within five days.
 If the requested leave is in excess of one month, the request shall be answered within 10 days.

-- Section 4.
-The Employer will continue its present practice of granting administrative leave to a reasonable number of employees who attend training seminars conducted by the Union to the same general extent that this has been granted in prior years. - Section 5.
-Employees shall be granted up to four (4) hours of administrative leave per calendar year to donate blood. - Section 6.
-For the purpose of this Recommendation, the calendar year shall be defined as beginning with the employee's first full pay period commencing on or after January 1 and continuing through the end of the employee's pay period that includes December 31.
+Section 4.
+The Employer will continue its present practice of granting administrative leave to a reasonable number of Supervisors who attend training seminars conducted by the Union to the same general extent that this has been granted in prior years.

+Section 5.
+Supervisors shall be granted up to four (4) hours of administrative leave per calendar year to donate blood.

+Section 6.
+For the purpose of this Recommendation, the calendar year shall be defined as beginning with the Supervisor's first full pay period commencing on or after January 1 and continuing through the end of the Supervisor's pay period that includes December 31.